I’ve been asked a lot over the years, what is the best-paid traffic ad network to buy traffic for my website.

 About 1/10th of the traffic, Google can provide.
 Their interface is complete garbage and needs an update.
 Can’t scale your campaign very much once you do find a winner.

 If you believe Paid Search is the way to go for your business, then I would test out Bing ads.
 Your chances of finding a winner are much higher and will cost you much less.
 However, don’t expect to be spending over $100-200 a day in most niches.
+Bing is a great place to test out new paid traffic campaigns, which offers great quality traffic at a fraction of other paid traffic sources.

 4. Yahoo Gemini